AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Configuring the local database
 The local database is used to store the user data and in some cases system data.
-Details are available in the <a href="03-%20sql%20setup.md#configuring-a-local-database" target="_blank">configuring a local database</a> section.
+Details are available in the [configuring a local database](03-%20sql%20setup.md#configuring-a-local-database) section.
 The sections below configure the system databases and an example of a user database.
 The command ```get databases``` returns the list of connected databases.